Saba-Rostami/Saba-Rostami/README.md

-# Hi I'm Saba 👋
+# Hi, I'm Saba! 👋🌟

 ## About Me
-- Name: Saba Rostami
-- Location: London, UK
+- 💼 **Current Role:** Data Scientist at IT Accountant Ltd, London, UK
-- Computer Languages: Python , SQL
+- 🎓 **Education:** Degree in Computer Science
-- Human Languages: English, Persian
+- 🌍 **Languages:** English, Persian
+- 💻 **Computer Languages:** Python, SQL
-- Interests: Data Science, Machine Learning, Arts, Playing instruments, Swiming
+- 🎨 **Interests:** Data Science, Machine Learning, Arts, Playing Instruments, Swimming 🏊‍♀️

-I have a degree in Computer Science.
-I am now working as a Data Scientist in IT Accountant Ltd company.

-## Some of my Favourite Projects:
+## Passion for Data 💡

+Welcome to my digital space!
+I'm Saba Rostami, a passionate Data Scientist based in London.
+Here are a few exciting things about me:

+- 🚀 **Excitement:** I am thrilled to be at the intersection of technology and data, unraveling insights and creating impactful solutions.

+- 🌈 **Diverse Interests:** Beyond data, I love exploring the world of arts, playing musical instruments, and the refreshing feel of swimming.

+- 🌐 **Global Perspective:** Fluent in both English and Persian, I bring a global perspective to my work and collaborations.

+## Let's Connect! 🌐

+I'm always eager to connect with fellow data enthusiasts, tech enthusiasts, or anyone with a zest for life.
+Feel free to reach out, and let's embark on exciting data-driven journeys together! 🚀